TomasHubelbauer/js-markdown/README.md

 the serializing it or by parsing it and patching it at the desired position.

 ### Select the block/span region in the text area when hovered over in the list

+### Implement parsing italic nested in bold and bold nested in italic

+Probably need to generalize the bold and italic functions into one which takes the special character as a parameter?